-No, this is not required, but most stores do show the fee in order to explain the price increase to their customers.
-PaintCare also encourages retailers to show the fee to increase awareness of the program.
+Showing the fee on receipts is not required, but most stores show the fee in order to explain the price increase to their customers.
+PaintCare encourages retailers to display the fee to increase awareness of the program.

 Do we refund the fee if a product is returned?